ourparentcenter/micro-quasar/README.md

 # micro-quasar
+****Not suitable for production use, meant only as a demo to show possibilities.**
-Demo app of micro front-end using quasar &amp; single-spa
+Demo app of micro front-end using quasar &amp; single-spa.

 # Contents
 - 3 quasar v2 apps (header, left-drawer, main)